tobichls/London-Temperature-Forecaster/README.md

 Clone the repository, download the dataset and model file, and execute the Jupyter Notebook to reproduce the forecast.

 ## Branches
-- `main`: Initial model using train-test split.
+- `version-1`: Initial model using train-test split.
-- `updated-project`: Refined approach employing time series cross-validation for enhanced sophistication.
+- `version-2`: Refined approach employing time series cross-validation for enhanced sophistication.

 ## Future Directions
 Plans to refine the model include leveraging additional dataset features like cloud cover and pressure, aiming for more detailed and accurate predictions.